 - How to get involved with Climate Justice as a youth activist.

 Rivers Are Alive is a K-12 environmental education program offered in partnership by the Wild Rivers Conservancy and the St. Croix National Scenic Riverway throughout the St. Croix watershed in every season.

-Rivers Are Alive offers engaging, standards-aligned science activities.
-Our whole school model connects students to this National Park and its watershed in a learning progression.
+Rivers Are Alive offers engaging, hands-on science activities that connect students to this national park and its watershed.

 “The kiddos LOVED the entire experience.
 From the Junior Ranger Workbooks you provided to the field trip to the Visitor's Center to the swearing in ceremony with certificates and badges, it was a fantastic experience.
 We are beyond grateful.
 You all made it easy, fun, and totally worthwhile.“